rlong6767/chemrisk-ai/data/README.md

 - localized reaction faster than bulk temperature detection,
 - gel, sludge, precipitation, coating, or fouling,
 - poor mixing or phase separation,
-- or an unresolved tank directionality issue.
+- unresolved transfer direction or receiving tank context, such as whether `A_into_B` or `B_into_A` is the credible scenario.

-In those cases, an RTD can appear attractive because the reaction “generates heat,” but it may not provide creditable risk reduction.
-ChemRisk-AI focuses on that distinction.
+In those cases, an RTD can appear attractive because the reaction “generates heat,” but it may not provide creditable risk reduction because the dominant hazard may not create a representative bulk liquid temperature rise soon enough for RTD detection and response.
+Directionality matters because an RTD is installed on a specific tank.
+If the credible scenario is chemical A entering a tank of B, the relevant inventory, dilution, mixing, RTD location, and response basis may be different than if chemical B enters a tank of A. ChemRisk-AI focuses on that distinction.

 ---